crshumate/ellie/README.md

 1. Clone the project
 2. Under app/Config change database.default.php to datbase.php and insert your db credentials
 3. Under app/Config change core.default.php to core.php and change your salt and ciperSeed values
-4. In the project root import schema.sql.
-This will:
+4. In your MySQL database import schema.sql (located in project root) This will:
 	* Create a default site in the sites table.
 	* Create a sample category/post/page
 	* No user is created since you are updating the salt value.
 You need to visit /users/add in your browser and generate a new user.
 At this point you need to update the id of the user to 1 in the db (if it isn't already).

+NOTES:
+<h3>Sources</h3>
-NOTES: When writing content, to generate a source it must be formatted thusly:
+When writing content, to generate a source it must be formatted thusly:
 [Source Name]::[Source Url] [hard return]

 So if I wanted Google and AOL to be on my source list for an article: (each source is separated by a hard return)

 Google::http://google.com <br />
 AOl::http://aol.com

+<h3>Images</h3>
+This CMS also has image upload support.
+To insert an image click on the upload button and upload an image as normal.
+Then once uploaded click on the image link to have it inserted at the end of your content.